Bruno Henrique (footballer, born 1992)

-Bruno Henrique de Sousa (born 25 October 1992), known as just Bruno Henrique, is a Brazilian professional footballer who plays as a forward for Hoàng Anh Gia Lai.
+Bruno Henrique de Sousa (born 25 October 1992), known as just Bruno Henrique, is a Brazilian professional footballer who plays as a forward for Phrae United in Thai League 2.

 Career

 Henrique began his career Goiás but made his professional debut for Rio Branco in the Campeonato Paranaense in March 2014 in a 0–0 draw with Coritiba.
 He later spent time playing in Thailand, Portugal and Moldova before joining V.League 1 side Hong Linh Ha Tinh for the 2020 season.

+In the 2020 season, Henrique made 21 appearances and scored 11 goals in all competitions for Hong Linh Ha Tinh.

+On 28 December 2020, fellow V.League 1 club Song Lam Nghe An announced the signing of Henrique on a one-year contract with an extension option.
+On 30 January 2021, he made his competitive debut for the club against Saigon FC, which SLNA lost 1–0.
+Before the 2021 season was cancelled due to the impact of the COVID-19 pandemic, he made 10 appearances and scored 1 goal for Song Lam Nghe An.